angelinopersia/vinted-react-native/README.md

 ## Reporting bugs

-If you find a bug, please report it by [opening an issue](https://github.com/angelinopersia/papofic/issues/new)!
+If you find a bug, please report it by [opening an issue](https://github.com/angelinopersia/vinted-react-native/issues/new)!

 ## Suggestions

-If you have any ideas or suggestions to make Papofic better, such as new features or a new template, I'd be grateful to know!
+If you have any ideas or suggestions to make this clone better and more convincing, I'd be grateful to know!

 ## Star★ my project